ExplainableML/eml_website/content/teaching/seminars/vision-language-models.md

 </br>

-All students will be matched to one topic group including a primary paper and two secondary papers.
-They are expect to give one short presentation, a long presentation on their primary paper.
-Additionally, the should present a very short one-slide covering their secondary papers from a specified role and submit a two page final report on the seminar.
+All students will be matched to __one topic group including a primary paper and two secondary papers__.
+They are expected to give one short and one long presentation on their primary paper as well as a one-slide on the secondary papers from a different perspective.
+Additionally, they should submit a two page final report on the seminar.

 </br>